threeal/assertion-cmake/README.md

 A [CMake](https://cmake.org/) module containing a collection of assertion functions and other utilities for testing CMake code.

-The main feature of this module is the `assert` function, which asserts the given condition in the style of CMake's [`if`](https://cmake.org/cmake/help/latest/command/if.html) function.
+The main feature of this module is the [`assert`](#assert) function, which asserts the given condition in the style of CMake's [`if`](https://cmake.org/cmake/help/latest/command/if.html) function.
 If the assertion fails, it throws a fatal error message with information about the context of the asserted condition.

-This module also supports [CMake test](https://cmake.org/cmake/help/book/mastering-cmake/chapter/Testing%20With%20CMake%20and%20CTest.html) creation using the `add_cmake_script_test` function.
-This function creates a new test that processes the given file in script mode.
+This module also supports [CMake test](https://cmake.org/cmake/help/book/mastering-cmake/chapter/Testing%20With%20CMake%20and%20CTest.html) creation using the [`add_cmake_script_test`](#add_cmake_script_test) function.
+This function creates a new test that processes a CMake file containing tests in script mode.

 ## Key Features

-- Supports condition, fatal error, and process execution assertions.
+- Supports condition, command call, and process execution assertions.
 - Supports test creation that processes a CMake file.
 - Simple syntax and easy integration.